 For instance, leatherette; is the name given to synthetic leather used in some apparel and auto upholstery.
 Koskin on the other hand would be the name given to consumer goods made from this synthetic leather which leaves us with the actual faux leather name that is used for anything from furniture to headboard upholstery.

-Faux Leather Construction
+Synthetic Leather Construction

 Vinyl synthetic leather has been around since the 1940s, initially being used for shoes, automobile interiors and upholstery.
 While polyurethane and polyvinyl are both used for clothing, upholstery and products, it would be important to point out that certain products are best suited to one (due to its application) over others.